gojek/clickstream-web/docs/getting-started.md

 # Gettting Started

+This section lays down the foundation & provide easy to follow steps to get started with the workings of Clickstream Web SDK.

+## Basic Concepts

 Two types of events can be sent using Clickstream Web

 - QoS0 events - These events are `instant and fire & forget` in nature.